agentevolution/wp-listings/readme.txt

 Tested up to: 3.9
 Stable tag: 1.0.6

-Creates a portable listing management system for your WordPress site.
+Creates a portable real estate listing management system.
 Designed to work with any theme using built-in templates.

 == Description ==

-WP Listings uses custom post types, custom taxonomies, and widgets to create a listing management system for WordPress.
+WP Listings uses custom post types, taxonomies, templates, and widgets to create a listing management system for WordPress.
 It includes custom templates and widgets for front end display.

 View a demo of the plugin in action: [WP Listings demo](http://demo.wp-listings.com/)